 I Am Not Shazam: Tongpu, the AcrofaticMonster Clown, is often mistakenly called "Pierrot", after his alias "Mad Pierrot" and the episode's title "Pierrot le Fou", which literally means "Pierrot the Madman".

 He must have been popular with someone important, since he has a blink-and-you'll-miss-it cameo in The Movie in his "Musashi" getup.

 Seinfeld Is Unfunny: While this series is still among the pantheon of Anime Classics, some minor aspects are not perceived as innovative as they once were.

-The Superlative Dubbing done by the producers of the English Language dub is something this series has been praised for.
-However given that the quality of dubbing in Anime has improved from the 2000s onward, though some people may disagree, this is a less than top selling point nowadays.
+The Superlative Dubbing by the producers of the English Language version is something this series has been praised for.
+However, given that the quality of dubbing in Anime has (generally) improved since 2000, though some people may disagree, this is a less than top selling point nowadays.

 The group behind the Bebop dub went on to localize Wolfs Rain and Ghost in the Shell: Stand Alone Complex, both of which are arguably better than Bebop on a pure technical level.
 Yet it's the early work that gets more praise (not that GITS:SAC necessarily lacks it).